Earth Conscious Art

 If you're passionate about art, nature, and you care about the environment, then you are probably someone who prefers to choose artwork that is not only beautiful for your space but also kind to the planet.
 As someone who feels a deep connection to nature, I am committed to treading lightly and, wherever possible, choosing methods and materials with little to no environmental impact.

-The information below will provide you with the specific eco-friendly qualities of materials and methods I choose when creating my products.
+The information below will provide you with the specific eco-friendly qualities of materials and methods I choose when creating my prints and products.

 FINE ART PRINTS